 What is Distraction Osteogenesis?

 Distraction osteogenesis (DO) is a relatively new method of treatment for selected deformities and defects of the oral and facial skeleton.
 It was first used in 1903.
 In the 1950s, the Russian orthopedic surgeon, Dr. Gabriel Ilizarov slowly perfected the surgical and postoperative management of distraction osteogenesis treatment to correct deformities and repair defects of the arms and legs.
 His work went mostly unnoticed until he presented to the Western Medical Society in the mid-1960s.
 Distraction osteogenesis was initially used to treat defects of the oral and facial region in 1990.
 Since then, the surgical and technological advances made in the field of distraction osteogenesis have provided the oral and maxillofacial surgeons with a safe and predictable method to treat selected deformities of the oral and facial skeleton.
-Dr. Heise and Dr. Alpha use distraction osteogenesis to treat selected deformities and defects of the oral and facial skeleton.
+Dr. Heise, Dr. Alpha or Dr. Delgadillo use distraction osteogenesis to treat selected deformities and defects of the oral and facial skeleton.
 If you have questions about distraction osteogenesis, please call our office and schedule an appointment with Drs.
 Heise, Alpha or Delgadillo.

 Ready to get started?